-If a contractor sees that you have done your research, he will most likely give you a fair price, and will be more open to negotiations.
+If a plumber sees that you have done your research, he will most likely give you a fair price, and will be more open to negotiations.

 There are a number of factors that impact how much a plumber charges to install your hot water heater: